Air Traffic Controller Salaries

 The exact salary of an air traffic controller depends on what facility they work at, what level of certification they have received, and how long they have been working.
 It is also augmented by overtime and other premium pay.

 This calculator shows detailed salary information for controllers at any FAA facility.
-It is based on the official Air Traffic Specialized Pay Plan.
+It is based on the official Air Traffic Specialized Pay Plan for 2019.

 Average Salary, All Facilities